Building Christmas-Themed Pedalboards

 Conclusion

-So there you have it…four vastly different pedalboards for different genres of music, all with a somewhat Christmassy theme!
+So there you have it…three vastly different pedalboards for different genres of music, all with a somewhat Christmassy theme!
 We’d love to see what you can come up with so please share your creations with us on social media!
 Oh, and Merry Christmas folks!

 Shop all Pedals